goldst/goldst.github.io/README.md

 ## How it works

 Attention!
 High end technology.
 Not designed or tested with older browsers in mind.
 Stuff could be and will be broken.
-For further information, look at the esdoc-generated [documentation](/docs/index.html).
+For further information, look at the generated [documentation in the wiki](/wiki).

 ## Contributing